-A panic attack is a feeling of sudden fear that does not have a reasonable cause.
+A panic attack is a feeling of sudden fear that doesn’t have a reasonable cause.
 This causes symptoms such as a fast heartbeat and chest pain.
-If you have multiple panic attacks in different settings, you are said to have a panic disorder.

-Agoraphobia is a symptom that may accompany panic disorder.
-It is often described as a fear of being in public.
-However, that is not entirely accurate.
-Agoraphobia makes you want to avoid situations that remind you of having a panic attack.
+Agoraphobia is a type of anxiety disorder that may occur by itself or can accompany other types of anxiety disorders such as phobias, panic disorder, or social anxiety disorder.
+It’s often described as a fear of being in public, although this isn’t an entirely accurate description.
+Agoraphobia makes you want to avoid situations because of the fear that “escape” from these situations may be difficult.
+People also often fear that help may not be available if the person develops panic-like symptoms or other incapacitating or embarrassing symptoms.
 This may make you afraid of leaving home.
 It might also make you fear certain places.

-Panic attacks do not always lead to agoraphobia.
+Panic attacks don’t always lead to agoraphobia.
 Agoraphobia may be more preventable if attacks are treated right away.

 - chest pain